 Deck Stain Application

-At this step, you have sweated through the preparation and now can enjoy the satisfaction of seeing the deck take on new life as you apply the stain and finish.
+You have sweated through the preparation and now can enjoy the satisfaction of seeing the deck take on new life as you apply the stain and finish.
 Some tips we can summarize here include:

 - It is very important to make sure the deck is dry for about 2 days without any rain on it before you proceed to stain the deck.
 Water in the pores of the wood will prevent proper absorption of the oil stain into the wood.